oreneya/Simon_project/project/README.md

 	* tensorflow 1.x.x

 ## Program's Workflow
+Load data -> visualize data (optional) -> train -> make predictions -> visualize predictions

-In current set up the program trains on one feature at a time - the feature in this case is "CDI - Upper Lip Radial Thickness" - found in _main.py_ under the training data (row 47).
-To move between features this must be done manually (full list of features by name is at the end of the README file).
+In the current setup the program trains on one feature at a time - the feature in this case is "CDI - Upper Lip Radial Thickness" - found in _main.py_ under the training data (line 47).
+Currently to move between features it must be done manually (full list of features by name is given below).

+Notice that currently the concept "feature" is also named in different places by property / parameter / part attribute.

 In order to run the model as is - clone the Git repository and run _main.py_ file.

-Another possibility is to view all parts used for training (Serial numbers) behavior by feature at the same time - identical to figure 1.
-To do so, also under _main.py_ in the _visualize training data_ section - rows 16, 17, 20, 21, 22 must be unhidden.
+If you want to view all of the parts (serial numbers) used for training by features one after the other - identical to figure 1 go to _main.py_ in the _visualize training data_ section - and uncomment lines 20-22.

 ## Features (i.e measured parameters)
 Must be copied as is!